cenxiaoli/CPSC233/README.md

 # CPSC233
 This is a test repo
-New random line of code
+New random line of code, fix mistake